 Residents who wish to host a non-romantic same-sex guest for more than three consecutive nights must submit an extended overnight visitor application to the director of residence life at least two weeks prior to the guest's expected date of arrival and must have the application approved by the director of residence life.
 Approved guests must pay \$100 for each full or partial week (beyond the three consecutive night maximum for guests described above).
 Guests will receive a key-fob providing access to the residence hall upon receipt of a \$20 deposit, refunded upon return of the fob.
-The host resident is responsible for making sure that her/his extended overnight guest is aware that she/he is subject to all residence life policies and rules.
+The host residence life policies and rules.
 A guest may be asked to leave campus housing for violating residence life policies and the resident host is responsible for any fines that her/his guest may incur.